ru4ls/ComfyUI_Nano_Banana/README.md

 A set of custom nodes for ComfyUI that leverage both Google Vertex AI and Google Generative AI SDK to generate images from text prompts, single images, and multiple images with configurable aspect ratios and resolutions using the Gemini Image model.

-For a complete history of changes, see the [CHANGELOG.md](CHANGELOG.md) file.

 ## What's New

 ### Version 4.0 - The Grounding, Dual Approach & Project Structure Update